-Canndescent Becomes the First Cannabis Cultivator to Abandon Strain Na
+CANNDESCENT Becomes The First Cannabis Cultivator To Abandon Strain Na

 Santa Barbara, CA (PRWEB) March 02, 2017

-CANNDESCENT, a cultivator of ultra-premium cannabis flower, announced today that it has abandoned the use of traditional cannabis strain names, and that it will adopt an effects-based classification system: Calm, Cruise, Create, Connect and Charge.
+CANNDESCENT, a cultivator of ultra-premium cannabis, announced today that it has abandoned the use of traditional strain names, and that it will adopt an effects-based classification system, grouping its flowers Calm, Cruise, Create, Connect and Charge.

 In development for a year, the system simplifies cannabis for end users by combining informative names, colors, numbers, and tasting notes to indicate how users may feel after consumption.
-As seen in the chart below, CANNDESCENT describes each broad category and differentiates between a strain’s potential effect on the mind and body.
+As seen in the chart attached, CANNDESCENT describes each category while differentiating its potential effect on the mind and body.

-“You shouldn’t need to bio-hack your body through a periodic table of ominous strain names like Durban Poison and Train wreck just to buy some pot,” said Adrian Sedlin, CEO of CANNDESCENT.
-Sedlin continued, “The way Apple made computing more intuitive and Google streamlined search, we want to democratize strain selection and provide users the opportunity to curate their life experience.
-Google asked, 'What do you want to know?’
+“You shouldn’t need to bio-hack your body through a periodic table of ominous strains like Durban Poison and Train wreck just to buy some cannabis,” said Adrian Sedlin, CEO of CANNDESCENT.
+Sedlin continued, “The way Apple made computing more intuitive and Google streamlined search, we want to simplify strain selection and provide users the opportunity to curate their life experience.
+Google asked, ‘What do you want to know?’
 CANNDESCENT asks, ‘How do you want to feel?’”

-Reviewing CANNDESCENT’s classification system, Eugenio Garcia, Publisher of the widely circulated Cannabis Now Magazine noted, “For the market to appeal to more mainstream consumers and grow geometrically, permitted cultivators like CANNDESCENT need to lead the way with this type of disruptive innovation.
-CANNDESCENT just made navigating the category easier for newbies and hard core users alike.”
-Adding to this sentiment, Matt Stang, CEO of High Times, the largest cannabis publication in the world, stated, “CANNDESCENT just expanded the market for everyone by replacing countercultural, code speak with transparency and ease-of-use.
-With top talent in both the garden and board room, CANNDESCENT is clearly leading the industry into the future.”
+Reviewing CANNDESCENT’s classification system, Eugenio Garcia, Publisher of the nationally distributed Cannabis Now Magazine noted, “For the market to appeal to more mainstream consumers and grow geometrically, permitted cultivators like CANNDESCENT need to lead the way with this type of disruptive innovation.
+CANNDESCENT just made navigating the category easier for experienced users and newbies alike.”
+Adding to this sentiment, Matt Stang, CRO of High Times, the largest cannabis publication in the world stated, “CANNDESCENT just changed the game, making it simple and easy for everyone to elevate their mood and choose the effect they desire.
+Combining top notch business minds with deep roots in premium cultivation, CANNDESCENT will clearly be a leader for years to come.”

 About CANNDESCENT